Multiple Sportsbook Accounts: Why You Must Have Them

 However, if your primary goal is to win money (or minimize your losses), then you need to be prepared to do what it takes to give yourself the absolute best chance to win.

 If your primary goal is to win, then you must do more than make (or buy) good picks.
 That is a key ingredient.
 But, if you want to win the most you can, you need to do more than just play good picks.
-You also need to shop for the best lines and odds.
+Lines move fast so you need to shop for the best lines and odds.

 Edge 1: Get the best of the line